wencharmwang/RSS3-Wiki/src/guide/README.md

     <img src="https://rss3.mypinata.cloud/ipfs/QmUG6H3Z7D5P511shn7sB4CPmpjH5uZWu4m5mWX7U3Gqbu" alt="RSS3" width="300">
 </p>

-> Derived from the best out of RSS, RSS3 is an open, neutral, and decentralized protocol designed for every cyber existence.
+> RSS3 is a next-generation feed standard that aims to support efficient and decentralized information distribution.

-RSS3 is a protocol that was created to unify information formats and facilitate the free flow of information.
-Its index file contains several sections, mainly `profile` `links` `items` `assets`.
+RSS3 is a protocol created to unify information formats and facilitate the free flow of information.
+Its index file focuses mainly on `items` with supporting sections including `assets`, `profile`, `links` and more.
 Details of the RSS3 protocol can be found [here](/guide/protocol.html).

-After understanding the content of the protocol, the quickest way to get started is to use the [SDK](/guide/sdk.html), or to request [API](/guide/api.html) directly.
+With a basic understanding of the protocol, the quickest way to get started is to use the [SDK](/guide/sdk.html), or to request [API](/guide/api.html) directly.

-Reading [our white paper](https://rss3.io/#/whitepaper) is also a good way to learn more about us.
+Reading [our white paper](https://rss3.io/#/whitepaper) is also a good way to learn more about the protocol and the upcoming decentralized network.

 If you have any questions, you can find us on [GitHub](https://github.com/NaturalSelectionLabs/RSS3) [Discord](https://discord.com/invite/aGuwzF2hW4) [Telegram](https://t.me/rss3_en) or [Twitter](https://twitter.com/rss3_).
 We'll be happy to help!

-If you would like to use RSS3 on your project, we would be delighted if you [let us know](https://github.com/NaturalSelectionLabs/RSS3/issues/21).
+RSS3 and its affiliated network is open and permissionless - If you are using RSS3 for your project, we would be delighted if you [let us know](https://github.com/NaturalSelectionLabs/RSS3/issues/21).
 We will provide technical or operational assistance if you need it.

 ## Ecosystem

 ### Who use RSS3?

-Feel free to submit yours in [Let me know!](https://github.com/NaturalSelectionLabs/RSS3/issues/21)
+Feel free to submit yours in [Let us know!](https://github.com/NaturalSelectionLabs/RSS3/issues/21)

 - [Revery](https://revery.so/) [Revery-iOS](https://github.com/NaturalSelectionLabs/Revery-iOS): The first Web3 native social media: track all your followings' cyber activities in one place.
 - [Web3Pass](https://rss3.bio/): You had personal websites in Web1, Twitter and Instagram Pages in Web2, and now RSS3 Bio in Web3.